Test Code VITB2 Riboflavin (Vitamin B2), Plasma

 Interpretation

-Low concentrations in the blood plasma are indicative of nutritional deficiency.
-Concentrations below 1 mcg/L are considered significantly diminished.
-Marginally low levels probably represent nutritional deficiency that should be corrected.
+Low concentrations of vitamin B2 in the plasma are indicative of nutritional deficiency.
+Concentrations below 1 mcg/L are indicative of deficiency.

 Clinical Reference